greyltc/italian/README.md

 ## The process
 Here is an outline of the process to obtain an Italian passport as I understand it now:  [source](https://italiancitizenshipassistance.com/faq)

-_Preface_ -- Since our [Key ancestor](/README.md#Key_ancestor) passed on __her__ citizenship before [1948](/README.md#1948), we must win a court case in Italy before it makes any sense to submit our applications for Italian passports/citizenship to the Italian consulates where we live.
+_Preface_ -- Since our [Key ancestor](/README.md#Key_ancestor) passed on __her__ citizenship before [1948](/README.md#1948), we must win a court case in Italy before it makes any sense to submit our applications for recognition of our Italian citizenships to the Italian consulates where we live.
 1) Hire an Italian law firm to file a lawsuit through the Civil Court in Rome to challenge the [1948](/README.md#1948) rule -- __0 Days__
 1) Law firm does a bunch of stuff for us, including --__1.5-2 years__
     - collection of all required documentation proving our Italian citizenship.
     - translation of said documentation into Italian.
     - authentication of said documentation by Apostilles.
-    - taking the Italian govt. to civil court in Rome to argue on our behalf to argue that we're Italian citizens.
+    - taking the Italian govt. to civil court in Rome to argue on our behalf that we're Italian citizens.
     - winning said lawsuit.
 1) Law firm delivers each of us a "citizenship packet" -- __0 Days__
 1) Each of us goes to our local Italian consulate, pays them 300 EUR and signs up for an appointment to apply for our Italian citizenship to be recognized by Italy. -- __0 Days__
 1) Wait for appointment at the Italian consulate -- __3-12 Months__ [source](https://italiancitizenshipassistance.com/faq/#15)
-1) Attend appointment with the Italian consulate and deliver them our "citizenship packet" of documentation. -- __0 Days__
+1) Attend appointment with the Italian consulate and deliver them our "citizenship packet" of documentation to them. -- __0 Days__
 1) Wait for the Italian consulate to process our application -- __2-6 Months__ [source](https://italiancitizenshipassistance.com/faq/#15)
+1) Receive Italian passport in the mail -- __0 Days__
+1) Profit -- __forever more__

 ## Professional services
 Here are some links to sites advertizing  help in obtaining Italian citizenship (in no order).
 These sites contain TONS of extra info.
 Many questions I haven't addressed here are answered in one or several of these.